Wymondley JMI School Offer / SEND Information Report

 If you think your child may have a problem at school or are concerned about any aspects of their development, talk to us!
 We want to work in partnership with you to support your child.
 You are able to make appointments to see both your child’s class teacher and/or the SENCo who are able to discuss your concerns and take any action necessary.

 3. How will I know how my child is doing and whether my child needs extra help?

-All parents are invited to attend two parent’s consultations with their child’s class teacher during the year.
-They also receive a written school report during either the summer term.
+All parents / carers are invited to attend two parent’s evening consultations with their child’s class teacher during the year.
+You also receive a written school report during the summer term.
 Meetings with the SENCO are available on request.
 Throughout the year you are welcome to discuss any concerns you have with your child’s class teacher and if they have any concerns they will contact you to arrange to discuss them.

 During the school year, class teachers regularly assess how children are doing and will closely monitor the progress of all children in their care.
 We hold termly Pupil Progress Meetings where all children are monitored by the Headteacher and SENCo to ensure they are making good progress and whether there are any concerns with the general development and social and emotional well being.
 If, at any time, they have any concerns, they will apply the graduated response to a child’s needs, as necessary.
 You will always be informed if this is happening and be invited into school to discuss your own opinions with your child’s class teacher initially.
 This might then lead to a meeting being set up between the SENCo, class teacher, yourself, your child and any other relevant professionals that are able to attend.

 If appropriate, this would then be followed by a Person Centred Plan being issued to your child which details what is going well and what needs working on.
 It will include the ways in which home and school will support your child to improve those areas that need working on.
 This plan would then be reviewed on a termly basis.

 4. How will you help me to support my child’s learning and involve me in discussions about my child’s education?